-The art therapy / play therapy self-portrait is a very important piece to getting clients to open up and reveal aspects of themselves.
+The Beyond Art Therapy / Play Therapy self-portrait is a very important piece to getting clients to open up and reveal aspects of themselves.

-When an art therapy / play therapy client uses this activity for homework they have more time to self-reflect on the assignment.
+When a beyond art therapy / play therapy client uses this activity for homework they have more time to self-reflect on the assignment.
 However, you do run the risk of the client not doing the homework assignment.

-Therefore, I often get the art therapy / play therapy client to do a simple art therapy self-portrait drawing with a medium I have such as markers, crayons, or colored pencils.
+Therefore, I often get the beyond art therapy / play therapy client to do a simple beyond art therapy self-portrait drawing with a medium I have such as markers, crayons, or colored pencils.

-At least I will have an art therapy self-portrait from the client session if they chose not to do the homework.
+At least I will have a beyond art therapy self-portrait from the client session if they chose not to do the homework.

 If you offer this project as homework the client can do a quick self-portrait sketch in session, and then take the time to do a more thought provoking self-portrait at home.